HayesBarber/rvw/README.md

 Rvw is built with Vim in mind.
 See the docs for [configuring the keybindings](./docs/keyboard.md).

+> Pre v1.0 holds comments in memory, and review sessions are not persisted.
+The Rvw app window is meant to be short lived (e.g. yank the comments and then close the window)

 ## Acknowledgements

 - Rvw was inspired by [tuicr](https://tuicr.dev/)